SOHC Timing Chain Replacement Procedure

-The way to time it is to ensure both the off centre cam shaft slits are level/flat with the head.
+The way to time it is to ensure both the off center cam shaft slits are level/flat with the head.

-With the engine at TDC both the cams need to have the off centre slot in the same position either up and level or down and level.
+With the engine at TDC both the cams need to have the off center slot in the same position either up and level or down and level.

 It is super critical that both the camshafts are 100% in sink with each other, i.e. not a few degrees off, the engine computer can compensate for crank timing but not engineering failure.